sugrado/car-rental-dotnet/README.md

 # Multitier architecture project.
 Daily car rental simulation.

+Feb 15, 2021
+- "WebAPI" layer was established.
+- All services in the business layer were written for APIs.
+- GetById method added for rentals.

 Feb 14, 2021
 - "Results" configuration created in "Core" layer.
 - "Business" classes have been refactored.